Celebrating Women in Art

 Event Programming

-Hosted by the Women’s Luncheon Committee, guests will enjoy a delicious seated luncheon with remarks from keynote speaker Lindsy R. Parrott, Executive Director and Curator of the Neustadt Collection of Tiffany Glass, who will provide a fresh perspective and unique insight into the world of glass.
+Hosted by the Women’s Luncheon Committee, guests will enjoy a delicious seated luncheon with remarks from keynote speaker Dr. Erica Hirshler, Croll Senior Curator of American Paintings, Art of the Americas, Museum of Fine Arts, Boston, and curator of Fashioned by Sargent.
+She will provide a fresh perspective and unique insight into the world of renowned American painter John Singer Sargent, whose Portrait of Norah Gribble is a highlight of the Taubman Museum of Art’s Permanent Collection.

 Recognitions